lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## Using variables

 In a programming situation, we usually have data that we want to do something to.
 We want to be able to work on the data without having to specify it directly, like we did with the numbers and "Hello World" above.
 Instead of specifying the data directly, we can use variables.
-Variables contains data that we can do things to.
+Variables contain data that we can do things to.
 Many languages require us to specify what kind the data a variable should contain should be, like strings or numbers.
 Python does not require this, we can use them directly.
 This is called dynamic typing.

 When you give a variable a value, you are assigning that value to that variable.